hashicorp/terraform-provider-azurerm/website/docs/r/disk_encryption_set.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) The type of Managed Service Identity that is configured on this Disk Encryption Set.
-The only possible value is `SystemAssigned`.
+Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).

+* -> **Note:** Before setting `type` to `UserAssigned`, `SystemAssigned, UserAssigned`, it's required to enable the feature with Azure CLI `az feature register --namespace Microsoft.Compute --name EncryptionAtRestWithCrossTenantKey` then `az provider register -n Microsoft.Compute`.
+See more details from https://learn.microsoft.com/en-us/azure/virtual-machines/disks-cross-tenant-customer-managed-keys.

+* `identity_ids` - (Optional) A list of User Assigned Managed Identity IDs to be assigned to this Disk Encryption Set.

+~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.

 ## Attributes Reference